benwilhelm/yearup-2304--food-menu-planning/README.md

 - Start fleshing out category selector function:

-  - Log out which category was selected
+  - [ ] Log out which category was selected

     - **References**
       - page 3-8 of Workbook 4

-  - Using that selected value, can I log the appropriate members to the console
+  - [ ] Using that selected value, can you log the appropriate members to the console?

     - Assuming option values correspond to `menu` object keys, use `categorySelectorEl.value` to get members from the menu object
     - **References**